HomePolitics and Current AffairsHow the Supreme Court verdict may ease the path for NRC implementation

-By upholding Sec 6A of Citizenship Act, the Supreme Court (SC) has given a big blow to the ardent opponents of National Register of Citizens (NRC).
-In a landmark decision on October 17th, the Supreme Court of India has cleared a significant hurdle for the implementation of the National Register of Citizens (NRC).
+By upholding Sec 6A of Act, the Supreme Court (SC) has given a big blow to the ardent opponents of National Register of Citizens (NRC).
+In a decision on October 17th, the Supreme Court of has cleared a significant hurdle for the implementation of the National Register of Citizens (NRC).

 With a 4:1 majority ruling, the Court directed both the central government and the state of Assam to proceed with the identification, detection, and deportation of illegal immigrants, as previously laid out in the Sarbananda Sonowal judgments.